 - You may lose your self-esteem due to the embarrassment caused by your appearance.

 Diagnosing Overlapping Teeth

-Dentists open on Saturday diagnose overlapping teeth based on your teeth’s appearance and your symptoms.
+Dentists diagnose overlapping teeth based on your teeth’s appearance and your symptoms.
 They take X-rays to rule out other possible causes for your pain.
 Typically, this all occurs during a routine exam.

 When overlapping teeth aren’t readily apparent, your dentist may do more X-rays.
 These include head or skull X-rays and facial X-rays.
 Sometimes, making diagnostic models of your teeth is also necessary.
 Eventually, your dentist, skilled in cosmetic dentistry, reaches a diagnosis.

 Few people have perfectly aligned teeth.
 Malocclusion is only problematic in severe cases.
 It’s then you’ll need treatment.
 Orthodontists often take responsibility for treating overlapping teeth.
 But your family dentist can treat overlapping teeth with Invisalign.
 The goal is correcting the position of your teeth.
 In addition to adjusting, reshaping, bonding and capping teeth so they don’t fall into further disrepair, fix overlapping teeth with Invisalign to: